OsamaBanat/R.Programming-Assignment4/README.md

 Files included:

+- CodeBook.md: Description of the variables, data, and transformations performed to clean the data.

 - run_analysis.R: R script that performs the data cleaning process.

-- CodeBook.md: Description of the variables, data, and transformations performed to clean the data.
+- tidy_data.txt: Final tidy dataset containing the average of each variable for each activity and each subject.